 At Sheppard Method Pilates, you have the opportunity to strengthen and lengthen your body while igniting the mind, body, and soul connection in ways that are often absent in a typical gym.
-Our Los Angeles Pilates instructors encourage students to find balance, personal empowerment, and wellness through our various class options.
+Our Westwood Pilates instructors encourage students to find balance, personal empowerment, and wellness through our various class options.

 Mind-Body Influence in Pilates

 How the Mind Can Influence the Body Through Intentional Movement

 Pilates teaches the art of harnessing the mind’s influence over the body as it moves through the exercises in each series.
 By focusing the mind on the intention of each movement, you access a deeper, finely targeted physical reaction.

 Joe Pilates explained in his teachings that Pilates requires or asks of us to have conscious control of our body mechanics.
 This intense concentration teaches the body movements focusing on a specific sensation.
 Because it is so focused through the mind-body conversation, muscle groups are activated in a new and different way.